 BioSep, is a company mainly focused on the front-end treatment of food waste and preparing it for AD.
 Depackaging has been the Achilles heel to the industry, and BioSep aims to match its front end technology – which effectively separates and washes the plastic packaging component as well as removing tins, glass, and other non-organic foreign material – with any biogas technology that caters for the back end conversion into energy. via OpportunitiesAD

 What Next for The MSW and Food Waste AD Opportunity?

 AD remains technically attractive for its ability to process a wide variety of biogenic materials.
 Billions of tons of readily available feedstock are potentially suitable.

-The current economics should not belittle the potential of AD to provide energy and beneficial environmental mitigation of human activities including GHG release and other environmental impact of large scale agriculture and urbanisation
+The current economic realities should not belittle the potential of AD to provide energy and beneficial environmental mitigation of human activities including GHG release and another environmental impact of large scale agriculture and urbanisation

 Before getting too excited about what we see as the anaerobic digestion big opportunity.
 We should recognise that we are not very sophisticated in exploiting AD, as follows:

 - Large gaps in understanding of the biology

 - Very minimal attempts to optimise the bacterial consortia